What Is Ethereum?

 |---|---|---|

-| Primary purpose | Programmable blockchain | Digital currency |
+| Primary purpose | Programmable settlement layer | Digital cash and settlement |

 | Native asset | ETH | BTC |

-| Smart contracts | Supported | Limited |
+| Smart contracts | Supported | Limited scripting |

-| Applications | dApps, DeFi, NFTs | Payments, value transfer |
+| Applications | dApps, tokens, DeFi, NFTs | Payments, value transfer |

-| Business use | Payments and automation | Payments and settlement |
+| Business use | Payments plus automation via contracts | Payments and treasury settlement |

 Is Ethereum Used by Businesses?

-- international payments and settlements;
+- Cross-border payments and crypto settlements;

 Risks and Limitations of Ethereum